 To measure the educational attainment of each parent (based on the student responses), we used predefined categories denoting educational levels in each country.
 These categories were constructed with reference to the International Standard Classification of Education (ISCED) and consisted of "ISCED 6, 7, or 8," "ISCED 4 or 5," "ISCED 3," "ISCED 2," and "did not complete ISCED 2" (OECD [Organisation for Economic Co-operation and Development], 1999; UNESCO [United Nations Educational, Scientific and Cultural Organization], 2006).
-When students provided data for both their parents, we used the highest ISCED level as the indicator of parental education and student civic knowledge, we used two categories of parental education: "Below ISCED 6 (not having completed a Bachelor's degree or higher)" and "ISCED 6, 7, or 8 (Bachelor's degree or higher)."
+When students provided data for both their parents, we used the highest ISCED level as the indicator of parental educational attainment, and when summarizing the association between the highest level of parental education and student civic knowledge, we used two categories of parental education: "Below ISCED 6 (not having completed a Bachelor's degree or higher)" and "ISCED 6, 7, or 8 (Bachelor's degree or higher)."
 On average across the ICCS countries, two percent of students had missing data.
-Among students with valid data, 56 percent reported the highest level of parental education's level, while 44 percent of students reported attainment of Bachelor's level or above.
+Among students with valid data, 56 percent reported the highest level of parental educational attainment as below Bachelor's level, while 44 percent of students reported attainment of Bachelor's level or above.